8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 • Solid Okoume top

-Note that Okoume is also a bit softer than mahogany, so it can be prone to scratches and dings.
-The sonic difference can also be a deal breaker for those who prefer the brighter sound of traditional spruce plus mahogany tonewood combinations.
+It is worth noting that Okoume is softer than mahogany, making it prone to scratches and dings.
+Additionally, the tonal difference might be a deal breaker for those who prefer the brighter sound of traditional spruce and mahogany tonewood combinations.

 • Body Shape: Dreadnought